Hewlett-Packard: 1990s

 In the 1990s, HP expanded their computer product line, which initially had been targeted at university, research, and business users, to reach consumers.
+In 1995, HP entered into the home and home office market for the first time with the introduction of the HP Pavilion brand of personal computers.
 HP also grew through acquisitions: it bought Apollo Computer in 1989 and Convex Computer in 1995.

-In 1992, Young was succeeded by Lewis E. Platt, and in 1993 and Hewlett and Packard stepped down from the board with Platt succeeding Packard as chairman.
+In 1992, Young was succeeded by Lewis E. Platt, and in 1993 Packard stepped down from the board, with Platt succeeding Packard as chairman.

 In 1993, HP acquired Advanced Design System from Pathwave.
 The ADS suite of RF simulation tools was spun off into Agilent in 1999 along with related T&M business units, all of which were carried forward into the spinoff of Agilent into Keysight.

 Later in the decade, HP opened hpshopping.com as an independent subsidiary to sell online, direct to consumers; in 2005, the store was renamed "HP Home & Home Office Store".

-From 1995 to 1998, Hewlett-Packard were sponsors of the English football team Tottenham Hotspur.
+From 1995 to 1999, Hewlett-Packard were sponsors of the English football team Tottenham Hotspur.

 In 1999, all of the businesses not related to computers, storage, and imaging were spun off from HP to form Agilent Technologies.
 Agilent's spin-off was the largest initial public offering in the history of Silicon Valley, and it created an $8 billion company with about 30,000 employees, manufacturing scientific instruments, semiconductors, optical networking devices, and electronic test equipment for telecom and wireless, research and development, and production.

 In July 1999, HP appointed Carly Fiorina as the first female CEO of a Fortune-20 company in the Dow Jones Industrial Average.
 Fiorina received a larger signing offer than any of her predecessors.
+The same year, Fiorina articulated a set of "rules of the garage", an attempt to reinterpret the spirit of the company's founders.

 Sales to Iran despite sanctions

 In 1997, HP started selling its products in Iran through a European subsidiary and a Dubai-based Middle Eastern distributor, despite U.S. export sanctions prohibiting such deals imposed by Bill Clinton's 1995 executive orders.
 The story was initially reported by The Boston Globe, and it triggered an inquiry by the U.S. Securities and Exchange Commission (SEC).
 HP responded that products worth US$120 million were sold in fiscal year 2008 for distribution via Redington Gulf, a company based in the Netherlands, and that as these sales took place through a foreign subsidiary, HP had not violated sanctions.

-HP named Redington Gulf "Wholesaler of the Year" in 2003, which in turn published a press release stating that "[t]he seeds of the Redington-Hewlett-Packard relationship were sowed six years ago for one market — Iran."
+HP named Redington Gulf "Wholesaler of the Year" in 2003, which in turn published a press release stating that "the seeds of the Redington-Hewlett-Packard relationship were sowed six years ago for one market — Iran."
 At the time, Redington Gulf had only three employees whose sole purpose was to sell HP products to the Iran market.
 According to former officials who worked on sanctions, HP used a loophole by routing their sales through a foreign subsidiary.
 HP ended its relationship with Redington Gulf after the SEC inquiry.